 CTC 476 Finite Element Applications (4)

 Concepts of Finite Element Analysis and their applications.
 Analysis of determinate and indeterminate structures, bar, truss, plate, and shell elements.
 Condition of plane stress and plane strain.
 Model generation to include fluid flow, combined elements and automatic meshing.
 Extensive use of ALGOR software.
 Three hours of lecture and two hours of laboratory per week.
 Cross listed with MTC 476.
-Prerequisite: CTC 218, CTC 222, MAT 122 and a formal course in computing or permission of instructor.
+Prerequisite: MAT 122 and CTC 320.

 CTC 490 Capstone Design (3)

 Provides students with the opportunity to work as part of a multi-disciplinary Civil Engineering Technology design team.
 The course will consist of a design project with presentations and reports.
 Lectures in professional practice and teaming will augment the design project.
 Two hours of lecture and two hours of laboratory per week.
 Prerequisites: Senior standing and at least 2 of the following: CTC 422, CTC 424, CTC 340, CTC 440, CTC 415, CTC 470, or permission of instructor.